 Section I of this report entitled "Fishery Trends" could not be completed at this time due to the absence of 1981 STATLANT 21A nominal catch statistics for several countries, including Denmark (M), Iceland, Norway, Poland, Romania, Spain, UK, and USA.
-The inclusion of this Section was deferred to the September 1982 Meeting of the Council.
+[Section I below was subsequently completed and approved at the September 1982 Meeting of the Council.]